wp-plugins/robo-gallery/README.txt

 == Changelog ==

+= 1.0.3 =
+*   Added compatibility with editor plugins
+*   More stable workflow with Wordpress editors
+*   Added support of the old versions of the PHP (which didn't support anonymous functions)
+*   Updated default settings set
+*   Updated algorithm of the files paths processing

 = 1.0.2 =
 *   By request of our gallery users we add new features:
 *   Added new lightbox settings block